Zbehel/HRS-f/README.md

-# HRS-f Enhanced: PhD-Level Harmonic Rayleigh Scattering Simulation
+# HRS-f : Harmonic Rayleigh Scattering Simulation

 A C++ framework for simulating harmonic electric field generation from dipole population For chiral particles, it is possible to add magnetic and quadrupolar contributions